Team

 Shairbek Dzhuraev

-Shairbek Dzhuraev is co-founder and president of Crossroads Central Asia and a visiting lecturer at the OSCE Academy in Bishkek.
-He holds PhD in International Relations from University of St Andrews and MSc in International Relations from LSE.
-Previously, Shairbek served as deputy director at OSCE Academy in Bishkek and as a dean of academic development at the American University of Central Asia.
+Shairbek Dzhuraev is the co-founder and president of Crossroads Central Asia and a visiting lecturer at the OSCE Academy in Bishkek.
+He received his PhD in International Relations from the University of St Andrews and his MSc in International Relations from the London School of Economic and Political Science (LSE).
+His areas of expertise encompass international relations, domestic politics and foreign policy linkages, and water and energy issues in the region.
+Previously, Shairbek was the Deputy Director at the OSCE Academy…

 Mehrigiul Ablezova